 Giving better feedback

-It’s not easy for anyone to give feedback, whether it’s a first-time manager or a more seasoned company leader.
-But with these feedback strategies offered through Skills Coach, your managers will have the opportunity to absorb new ideas and put them into practice to become more effective at both giving and receiving feedback.
+It’s not easy for anyone to give feedback, whether a first-time manager or a more seasoned company leader.
+But with these feedback strategies offered through Skills Coach, your managers will have the opportunity to absorb new ideas and put them into practice to become more effective at giving and receiving feedback.
 This, in turn, will help them better support the needs of your workforce.
 We’re thrilled to offer Skills Coach as a way to better support and develop the skills of your managers.

 Introduce Skills Coach to your organization

 Use behavioral science and spaced repetition to drive real change.